-Response: No. The selected projects are not expected to have a substantial impact on ecosystem function and species biodiversity.
+Response: No. The selected project is not expected to have a substantial impact on ecosystem function and species biodiversity.
 It would be locally beneficial but not significant regionally.
-As documented in the Final RP/EA the selected projects are expected to improve habitat function through stabilizing loose rubble and limestone, reattaching loose coral fragments, transplanting corals from at-risk areas and attaching nursery-raised corals to the stabilized reef areas.
-The proposed compensatory restoration actions would increase coral populations, enhance reefs, and save corals impacted during physical impacts.
+As documented in the Final RP/EA, the selected project is expected to improve habitat function through coral propagation The proposed compensatory restoration actions would increase coral populations and enhance reefs.
 Any potential adverse impacts (such as those discussed in (1) above) are expected to be minimal, short term, and localized.